List of Marvel Comics characters: W: Wild Thing

 Wild Thing (Rina Logan) is a mutant character in the alternate future MC2, daughter of Elektra and Wolverine.
 Created by Tom DeFalco and Ron Lim, the character first appeared in J2 #5 (February 1999).
 She had her own series for a time, but due to low sales it was canceled after issue #5.

 For a short period of time, Wild Thing is a member of a superhero team composed of herself, Magneta, and Daze, but she quits when Magneta becomes villainous.
 When Loki kidnaps several of Earth's heroes (including her father), Wild Thing's enhanced senses are pivotal in finding them.

 Rina possesses many of her father's mutant abilities, including accelerated healing and superhuman senses, strength, reflexes and endurance.
 She also has a set of "Psi-Claws", created from psychokinetic energy, which, although they appear similar to her father's adamantium claws, usually inflict damage on a mental rather than a physical level.
 However, if she concentrates hard enough, her claws can actually slice through steel and stone.
 Her fighting skills are impressive, as her parents have trained her in martial arts.
 Her skills are sufficient to enable her to engage J2 in hand-to-hand combat and hold her own, despite the advantages his much greater strength provides him.

+Wildside

+Wildside (Richard Gill) is a character appearing in American comic books published by Marvel Comics.
+The character, created by Louise Simonson and Rob Liefeld, first appeared in New Mutants #86 (December 1989).

+Wildside is a mutant and a founding member of the Mutant Liberation Front (MLF) who possesses the ability to induce hallucinations.
+He was among the mutants depowered during the "Decimation" storyline.
+In the series X-Men Blue, Wildside regains his powers after being exposed to Mothervine, a drug designed to trigger mutant abilities.
+In addition, he gains the ability to manifest the hallucinations he induces into reality.

+Martha Williams

+Martha Williams is a character appearing in American comic books published by Marvel Comics.
+The character, created by Steve Englehart, first appeared in West Coast Avengers vol. 2 #2 (July 1985).
+Martha is the mother of Simon Williams / Wonder Man and Eric Williams / Grim Reaper.

+Martha Williams in other media

+Martha Williams appears in the Disney+ series Wonder Man (2026), portrayed by Shola Adewusi.